MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/corporate-communications-overview.md

 - Discover applications best suited for your communication goals and audience
 - Get started planning for specific scenarios like Viva Connections, holding a town hall, or distributing organizational news
-- Understand access, technical, and license requirements before getting started
+- Understand technical and license requirements before getting started
 - Learn how to launch, manage, and maintain corporate communications over time

 >[!NOTE]